HEICO

 • Successful acquirers wait for and respond to opportunity; the temptation (or need) to buy growth often drives linear spending patterns that compromise strategic & financial discipline – we prefer to see teams responding tactically to dynamic opportunity sets

-• Many of the 80 businesses HEICO has acquired were not for sale, reflecting the benefits of decentralized, entrepreneurial behavior on the part of its operating managers
+• Many of the over 100 businesses HEICO has acquired were not for sale, reflecting the benefits of decentralized, entrepreneurial behavior on the part of its operating managers

 “Companies that want to sell to us normally want to sell because of our culture…we tell people at the outset we’re not going to be the highest price…we intend to keep the company essentially forever and build it….what we are looking for is a management that wants to be in it for the longer term, that wants to continue running the company with minimal interference and pressure to get immediate profits today and tomorrow.”